Book: Genevieve’s War (2017)

 Have you read this book?
 What are your thoughts?
-Would you give this a Newbery Honor today?
-Let me know in the comments!
+I’d love to hear your thoughts in the comments!

 Note: I’m posting this for Greg Pattridge’s Marvelous Middle-Grade Monday…